zsanjay/CS-Notes/Frontend/Javascript/core/Functions.md

 In a function, (meaning not a method defined for an object), the this keyword will reference the global object.

-In browsers it's the window object and in Node.js it's the global object.
+In browsers it's the window object and in the Node.js it's the global object.

 ```js
 function startVideo() {